 An enterostomal therapy nurse or skin care nurse can provide you with a list of products that are available in your area.

 URINARY INCONTINENCE DEVICES

 Urine collection devices are mainly used by men.
-(Women are generally treated with medication and disposable garments like Depends.)
+(Women are generally treated with medicines and disposable garments like Depends.)

 Condom catheters are most effective when applied to a clean, dry penis.
 You may need to trim the hair around the pubic area so the device attaches better.

 You must change the device at least every other day to protect the skin and prevent urinary tract infections.
 Make sure the condom device fits snugly but not too tightly.
-(If it's too tight, skin damage may occur.)
+Skin damage may occur if it is too tight.

 Condom catheter; Incontinence devices; Fecal collection devices

 Payne CK.
 Conservative management of urinary incontinence: Behavioral and pelvic floor therapy, urethral and pelvic devices.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 69.